websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

    }
    ```

-### Supporting Custom Settings in the Frontend
+### Supporting Custom Settings in the Front-end

-The frontend requires updates to the `Slider.es.js` to support user-entered min and max values, and a `DDMTemplateContextContributor` so that the frontend can receive the setting values from the backend.
+The front-end requires updates to the `Slider.es.js` to support user-entered min and max values and a `DDMTemplateContextContributor` so that the front-end can receive the setting values from the back-end.

 1. Create a `C2P9DDMFormFieldTemplateContextContributor` class in the `com.acme.c2p9.internal.dynamic.data.mapping.form.field.type` package: